The Inner City Dart League (ICDL)

 • The captain for the team requesting the reschedule MUST contact the opposing team’s captain by telephone AND by e-mail by no later than 8 p.m. on the Sunday prior to the scheduled match.

-• The League Master must be contacted by telephone AND receive a courtesy copy e-mail from the captain asking to reschedule the match by no later than 8 p.m. on the Sunday prior to the scheduled match.
+• The League Coordinators must be contacted by telephone AND receive a courtesy copy e-mail from the captain asking to reschedule the match by no later than 8 p.m. on the Sunday prior to the scheduled match.

-• For the non-mandatory rescheduling to be implemented, both team captains and the League Master must agree to the match being rescheduled.
+• For the non-mandatory rescheduling to be implemented, both team captains and the League Coordinators must agree to the match being rescheduled.
 In the interest of sportsmanship, it is encouraged, but not mandatory, that the match be rescheduled.

-The final match of the season can only be rescheduled for one of the following times:
+1. The final match of the season can only be rescheduled for one of the following times:

 • Anytime prior to the originally scheduled date of the match.